 When employees leave the organization, one security risk is the credentials they leave behind.
 There’s an even greater vulnerability if those former users were authorized to access Active Directory center while they worked for your organization.
 Leaders often use group membership accounts in AD to help ensure that the right to access AD isn’t granted to someone who shouldn’t have it.
 To secure that process, it’s a good idea to track any changes made to your Azure AD group memberships.

-Hire IT Consulting Services to secure your systems.
+Hire our Azure Cloud Consultants in Toronto to secure your systems.
 Microsoft Azure Active Directory is the gatekeeper for securing your company’s digital assets.
 Keeping close tabs on what’s happening within AD will play a major role in keeping your organization safe in the cloud.
-Configuring your account, managing controls, and maintaining constant monitoring can be a lot for a small business.
-TUCU in Toronto offers Azure cloud services for security to help you secure your data and stay safe in the era of the cloud.
-Contact us to schedule your free consultation.
-We'd love to speak with you about your IT needs.
+TUCU will help you secure your data and stay safe in the cloud.
+Contact us to get started.